sylvaticus/MITx_6.86x/Unit 04 - Unsupervised Learning/Unit 04 - Unsupervised Learning.md

    - 2.1.
 Given $z^{(1)},...,z^{(j)},...,z^{(Z)}$, assign each data point $x^{(i)}$ to the closest representative $z^{(1)},...,z^{(j)},...,z^{(Z)}$, so that the resulting cost will be $cost(z^{(1)},...,z^{(j)},...,z^{(Z)}) = \sum_{i=1}^n min_{j = 1,...,K}||x^{(i)} - z^{(j)}||^2$
    - 2.2.
 Given partition $C_1,...,C_j,...,C_K$, find the best representatives $z^{(1)},...,z^{(j)},...,z^{(Z)}$ such to minimise the total cluster cost, where now the cost is driven by the clusters: $cost(C_1,..,C_j,...,C_K) = min_{z^{(1)},...,z^{(j)},...,z^{(Z)}}\sum_{j=1}^K \sum_{i \in C_J} ||x^{(i)} - z^{(j)}||^2$

+Note that in both step 1 and step 2.2 we are not restricted that the initial and final representatives are part of the data sets.
+The fact that the final representatives will be guarantee to be part of the dataset is instead one of the advantages of the K-medoids algorithm presented in the next Lesson.

 ### 13.8.
 The K-Means Algorithm: The Specifics